Skip to content

 Step 2 - Create a backend endpoint

-Your server calls the Access Key API with your accessId and accessKey.
+Your server calls the Access Key API with your accessId and accessKey, plus a userIdentifiers object containing the fields your widget expects.
 The response returns a short-lived embed token at data.embedToken.
-End-user identity is still provided separately on the widget element via configured data-* attributes.
+Your browser only receives that token.

 server.js